 12. Can I send email blasts with my managed hosting account?

 Most reputed managed WordPress hosting providers don’t allow you to send blast emails using a WordPress plugin.
-By sending blast emails, you’re risking your IP address to be blacklisted.
+By sending blast emails, you’re risking your IP address getting blacklisted.
 Instead, you’re advised to use an email marketing tool like Constant Contact or AWeber, a great alternative to MailChimp.